SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 The following diagram illustrates the template organization used for the PubSub+ Deployment chart.
 Note that the minimum is shown in this diagram to give you some background regarding the relationships and major functions.
 ![alt text](/docs/images/template_relationship.png "`pubsubplus` chart template relationship")

 The StatefulSet template controls the pods of a PubSub+ Software Event Broker deployment.
-It also mounts the scripts from the ConfigMap and the files from the Secrets, and maps the event broker data directories to a storage volume through a StorageClass, if configured.
+It also mounts the scripts from the ConfigMap and the files from the Secrets and maps the event broker data directories to a storage volume through a StorageClass, if configured.
 The Service template provides the event broker services at defined ports.
-The Service-Discovery template is only used internally so pods in a PubSub+ event broker redundancy group can communicate with each-other in an HA setting.
+The Service-Discovery template is only used internally, so pods in a PubSub+ event broker redundancy group can communicate with each other in an HA setting.

 All the `pubsubplus` chart parameters are documented in the [PubSub+ Software Event Broker Helm Chart](/pubsubplus/README.md#configuration) reference.